christianbaroni/react-native-text-engine/examples/README.md

 ```

 The app depends on the local package via `portal:..`, so edits in the package
 are visible directly from the example workspace.
+Metro is pinned to the app's
+own React / React Native / Reanimated / Worklets copies so the linked package
+does not load duplicate runtime peers.